Today in Middle Eastern history: the Siege of Antioch ends, kind of (1098)

 Despite all that, the Crusaders now had Antioch, or most of it (a Muslim remnant still held out in the citadel), and had about five minutes to celebrate before they had to immediately turn around and prepare to be besieged, by Kerbogha.
 And they had effectively no supplies with which to hold out.
 Kerbogha’s forces arrived on June 5 and besieged the city on June 9.
 Things looked extra hopeless.

 Then, on June 10, a monk traveling with the Crusader army, named Peter Bartholomew, claimed that a vision had told him that The Holy Lance was buried in Antioch’s Cathedral of St. Peter.
-That’s right–The Holy Lance, the one that had pierced Christ’s side during the crucifixion.
-This came as quite a shock to anybody who’d seen The Holy Lance in Constantinople, but you can’t quibble over details on a thing like this.
+That’s right, The Holy Lance, the one that had pierced Christ’s side during the crucifixion.
+This came as quite a shock to anybody who’d seen The Holy Lance in Constantinople or The Holy Lance that was allegedly in the possession of the Holy Roman Emperors, but you can’t quibble over details on a thing like this.
 Workers began to dig in the Cathedral and found…nothing, until Peter himself jumped into the hole they’d dug and, miraculously, plucked a spear point right out of the ground (he definitely did not pull it out of his sleeve like I know some of you cynics are thinking).
-It was miracle!
+It was a miracle!

 Whatever the real origins of this Holy Lance 2.0, or 3.0 or whatever, might have been, the Crusaders, newly emboldened, marched out of the city on June 28 with the spear at the front of the army, and advanced on Kerbogha’s forces.
 Muslim archers inflicted considerable casualties on the Crusaders, because slowly marching across an open field toward an enemy army that has a lot of archers is really kind of dumb, but when the arrow fire failed to break the Crusader lines and it was time for the real fighting to commence, Daquq and many of the rest of Kerbogha’s emirs double-crossed their boss (there’s that lack of unity again) and took off.
 Kerbogha had no choice but to follow, and the now hopeless Muslims remaining in Antioch’s citadel surrendered that same day.